mdn/infra/apps/mdn/mdn-aws/k8s/README.md

 brew install jq
 ```

-- Move/copy your K8s configuration file for the Portland cluster to `~/.kube/portland.config`
+- Move/copy your K8s configuration file for the Oregon cluster to `~/.kube/oregon.config`

 ## Deploying MDN